COVID-19 Health & Safety

-What is not allowed on course: backpacks, rucksacks, any over the shoulder item, air tanks, inflatable costumes, bicycles, scooters, strollers (with the exception of the 5K and Kids Marathon where we ask that all strollers be at the back of coral), roller blades, roller skates, any wheeled item other than wheelchairs.
+What is not allowed on course: backpacks, rucksacks, any over the shoulder item, air tanks, inflatable costumes, bicycles, scooters, strollers (with the exception of the 5K and Kids Marathon where we ask that all strollers be at the back of corral), roller blades, roller skates, any wheeled item other than wheelchairs.
 No animals with the exception of ADA approved service dogs.

-Running belts, hand-held water bottles and clip on water bottles less than one liter are allowed.
+Running belts, hand-held water bottles and clip-on water bottles less than one liter are allowed.
 In accordance with USATF guidelines, wheelchair athletes must wear helmets.
 Thank you for helping us keep the Marathon safe for everyone.

 Qualify for Boston

 Can my Oklahoma City Memorial Marathon time qualify me for the Boston Marathon?